TomasHubelbauer/agendum/README.md

 - [ ] Set up a TypeScript type checking pipelines based on QR channel example
 - [ ] See if adding Fragment as a Git submodule would allow us to drop the local/remote select logic and dep on JsDelivr
   - It comes down to seeing whether GitHub Pages download Git submodules and would serve their contents
+- [ ] Write Puppeteer UI tests and run them in the CI
+- [ ] Allow dismissing the editor hints